 If you are not familiar with black-box testing and white-box testing, here is an excellent article breaking it down.
 With black-box testing, the testers don’t have to know the implementation details.
 However, with white-box testing, the implementation details need to be known to test it.

 The testing approach in BDD falls under the definition of black-box testing.
 To create automated tests or to test the application manually, the user doesn’t have to know the implementation details they could simply pass the required information to test the implementation.
-For example, when BDD is applied for a Registration functionality that takes a full name, email and password the Step definitions (Scripts that automates Behavior Driven Development) are implemented without knowing the implementation details or the code itself.
-Using NoCodeBDD – without having to know the implementation details, how the code is implemented and even without knowing in which language the code is implemented, you can automate BDD by providing the information required to call the API, as shown in the following video:
+For example, when BDD is applied for a Registration functionality that takes a full name, email, and password the Step definitions (Scripts that automate Behavior Driven Development) are implemented without knowing the implementation details or the code itself.
+Using NoCodeBDD – without having to know the implementation details, how the code is implemented, and even without knowing in which language the code is implemented, you can automate BDD by providing the information required to call the API, as shown in the following video:

 Test-Driven Development (TDD) comes under White-Box testing.
 Without knowing the implementation details, a user can’t implement Unit tests.
 If we take the same Registration functionality example, the user has to know the implementation detail to write the test as shown in the GIF below

 Behavior vs Unit